BillBodkin/bodkinStorage/README.md

 The blocks connecting them are wires and “modems”.
 Which, when connected to the computer, can be programmed to move items between the different storage containers.

+The code attached is the code I wrote for the computer in game.

-When items are placed into the input box, they are automatically moved into the chests.
+When items are placed into the input box, they are automatically moved into the chests by the computer.
 If there are items of the same type in a slot that isn't yet full the items will be added to it.
 Else they will be moved into an empty slot.
 All items in the chests are tracked by a file on the computer as it is faster than checking the chests.

 ## Cache Files